 JMX is actually a connector which has been configured so that chosen JMX information will be periodically dumped and stored in tables (in the “jmx” catalog) which can be queried.
 Note this can be controlled in the properties file: /etc/catalog/jmx.properties

-JMX is useful for monitoring and debugging Presto.
+JMX is useful for debugging and monitoring Presto metrics.

 Here’s how to query it using presto-cli:

 $ presto --schema jmx --catalog jmx > select * from jmx.information_schema.tables; -- lists tables in the information schema > show tables from jmx.information_schema; -- another way of listing tables > select * from jmx.information_schema.views; -- lists all views